-Manchester Street Poem, based at Unit 4, Regent Trading Estate, Salford, are opening their exhibition ‘Lockdown Lives’ this week.
+A Salford based art collective, based at Unit 4, Regent Trading Estate, are opening their exhibition ‘Lockdown Lives’ this week.

-Manchester Street Poem is a co-produced art collective whose work reflects the personal experiences of Manchester and Salford’s marginalized communities.
+Manchester Street Poem is a co-produced art collective whose work reflects the personal experiences of Salford and Manchester’s marginalised communities.

 The collective started as a project in 2016, when Karl Hyde from the band Underworld, along with representatives from Manchester International Festival (MIF) approached members of Manchester Homelessness Partnership’s Arts and Heritage group.